how to mount multiple flashes / speedlites

-The mount / bracket that I settled on is the RPS Light Bar (B&H).
+The mount / bracket that I settled on is the RPS Light Bar with Four Accessory Shoes RS-3102 (affiliate).
 It is a bit unwieldy, especially when you have 4 speedlights mounted.
 But when you need it, you need it.
 It is this bracket that I use when I’m shooting family groups with speedlights, as described in this article: wedding photography: positioning your flash for the formals.

 I’ve used this setup for some of the photography workshops that I’ve presented, where I need to simultaneously have Canon and Nikon speedlights.
 I have also at times mounted both PocketWizard and RadioPopper triggers.
-This bracket allows me the flexibility to choose my setup.
+This bracket allows me the flexibility to choose my setup, and to do multiple setups with different systems.

 Now, the reason why I settled on this device, is that none of the other devices that I’ve seen, have enough space for either the PocketWizard TT5 units, or the Radio Poppers.